Yue Qian

 - See Transparent Peer Review for reviewer comments and author responses

-- Access a full replication package for this paper
+- Access a full replication package for this research

 Qian, Yue.
 (2018).
 “Educational Assortative Mating and Income Dynamics in Couples: A Longitudinal and Dyadic Perspective.”
 Journal of Marriage and Family, 80(3), 607-621.